-- How does Kagan characterize the differences between the following kinds of rights? - A. General versus special rights, - в.
-Negative versus positive rights, and - c.
-Natural versus conventional rights. - 2.
+- 1. Explain the differences between the following kinds of rights: - · General versus special, - Negative versus positive, and - Natural versus conventional. - 2.
+In what ways can a consequentialist endorse rights?
+In what ways can they not endorse them?
+What about a deontologist?
+What is the relationship between deontological rights and constraints? - 3.
 Must rights be absolute?
-What four or five other properties does Kagan suggest are often also ascribed to rights? - 3.
-How does Kagan's discussion of all these issues substantiate his claim that "talk of rights . . . is horrendously ambiguous"?
+What four or five other properties does Kagan say are often ascribed to rights? - 4.
+How does Kagan's discussion of these issues substantiate his claim that "talk of rights . . . is horrendously ambiguous"?